SAMMISolutions/docs/doc_posts/_commands-introduction/editor.md

 num: 1
 ---

+{% include image.html w="100" external="true" src="https://i.imgur.com/dDECarF.png" alt="Commands editor" %}

 This window can be broken up into three segments.
 We'll focus on the big section in the middle of the screen to begin.

-### Commands List
+## Commands List

+{% include image.html w="100" external="true" src="https://i.imgur.com/HkYWmt5.png" alt="Commands list full of various commands" %}

-This is where all commands are placed within your button!
-It will probably look blank to you if you've opened a fresh button.
-It allows you to re-arrange, configure, and organize your commands.
+This is where all commands are placed within your button!\
+It will look blank to you if you've opened a fresh button.\
+It allows you to re-arrange, configure, and organize your commands!

-There is a gray bar with a bunch of buttons.
-This is known as the **Quickbar**.
+There should be a gray bar with a bunch of buttons.
+This is known as the *Quickbar*.

-#### Quickbar
+### Quickbar

 The Quickbar is your entry point to adding commands, as well as pasting commands from memory, and using quick access buttons to paste commonly used commands.
 This bar is context sensitive, meaning, depending on the command above it, different options become available.
 Let's focus on the default options first.